-Connect: In this course, we will use the Essentials of Psychology, 14th Ed., but not in the form of a print textbook.
+Connect: In this course, we will use the Connect Online Access for Experience Sociology, 4th Ed., but not in the form of a print textbook.
 Instead, you will purchase access to a digital version of the book on the McGraw-Hill Education Connect online platform.
 Connect uses technology that adapts content to your skill level to make more efficient use of your study time and create a more-effective reading experience.
 Each Chapter assigned during this course will havepractice questions that accompany the reading portion of each chapter.
 Students must complete the practice questions to receive credit.
 You will also have an activity to accompany the chapter which will help you to apply the concepts you have learned to real-world applications.